rowntreerob/node-speech/README.md

 [Cloud Speech API](https://console.cloud.google.com/apis/dashboard)

     GoogleCloud Speech API needs to be enabled in the Services console
-    visit link above , then on toolbar, select your project (Firebase)
+    visit link above , main menu select 'APIs and Services' then on toolbar, select your project (Firebase)
     click "enable apis and services"
     search for api "cloud-speech-to-text"  and enable it 'service-account.json' credential now covers both FB and Speech.

+[Cloud Speech background](https://github.com/googleapis/nodejs-speech) if there are issues

     npm run buildDev        // for development
         // OR